Decompiled-Skids/Finale.exe/README.md

 # Finale.exe

 It's Compilable With MSVC++
-Didn't Tried GCC, But I Think It Won't Be Friendly With The Source.
+Didn't Tried GCC, But I Don't Think It Would Be Friendly With The Source.

 If You Want To Compile With Correct Settings
 Change ---